Charles Lawrence (mathematician): Software and platforms

 In the past several years, based on the statistical algorithm development by Lawrence and his collaborators, several programs have also been publicly available and widely used, such as the Gibbs Motif Sampler, the Bayes aligner, Sfold, BALSA, Gibbs Gaussian Clustering, and Bayesian Motif Clustering.
 His work in Bayesian Statistics won the Mitchell Prize for outstanding applied Bayesian statistics paper in 2000.

 Chip Lawrence Lab

 Lawrence became the director of Chip Lawrence Lab at Brown University.
-Their work is more focused on the applications of the high-D inferences in the biological problems such as the regulatory motif finding, RNAsecondary structure prediction, and genome wide studies of epigenetics; besides, his research interests also expanded into the geoscience areas of change point estimators of paleoclimate records and probabilistic alignment of geological stratigraphic sequences.
-The application models of stochastic grammars is also studied in Chip Lawrence Lab.
+Their work is more focused on the applications of high-D inferences in biological problems such as the finding regulatory motifs, RNA secondary-structure prediction, and genome-wide studies of epigenetics.
+His research interests include the geoscience areas of change-point estimators of paleoclimate records and probabilistic alignment of geological stratigraphic sequences.
+The application models of stochastic grammars are also studied in Chip Lawrence Lab.

 Teaching and traineeship

 Lawrence has also devoted time to education.

 He developed a tutorial on Bayesian statistics and Gibbs sampling, as well as the introduction courses in Bayesian statistics at Brown University.

 Lawrence has mentored several young investigators before he took the job at Brown University.
 From 1981 to 2003, he worked as the Chief in Wadsworth Center for Laboratories and Research, New York State Department of Health, many young bioinformaticians were trained by him, such as Stephen Bryant.

 Dr. Bryant now is the senior Investigator in National Center for Biotechnology Information, National Library of Medicine, and National Institutes of Health, working in the branch of computational biology.
 His focus is in the area of structural bioinformatics.
 Dr. Bryant also leads NCBI information resource teams in protein structure, protein family classification, and cheminformatics.
 These teams maintain NCBI's macromolecular structure database and Cn3D visualization tool, the Conserved Domain Database and CDTree analysis tool, and most recently the PubChem cheminformatics database and associated analysis tools.